rajatmodi62/rajatmodi62.github.io/_posts/2025-12-03-energy_based_models.md

     >
 </div>

 The algorithm then becomes : sample some data points from true distribution, some from noisy distribution, and compute the nce loss.
 The parameters are then updated via standard stochastic gradient ascent.
 Note, that this step does not require sampling from the EBM!!.
 If you zoom back , this algorithm points to something weird:  you can add noise, and classify it.
 Somehow, it allows us to get rid of the partition function, and just learn it!!.
+Furthermore, there is no stupid second order derivative here, so thats pretty cool :-).

-However, note that we only classified a given sample as belonging to some real/noise.
+However, note that we only classified a given sample as belonging to some real data/noise.
 Could we build a better model, where we also estimated the "amount of noise" we added to a sample?
 Hmmm, it seems we are gradually building towards diffusion models lol.

 <div style="text-align: center; margin-bottom: 20px;">